keheintz/PyReduc/README.md

 Missing (obviously a lot):
 1) Ideally, the identify.py and fitarcdata.py should be combined such that is possible to iteratively add and delete lines from the idarc list, fit the lines, go back to add/remove more lines, etc.

-2) the equivalents of 'fitcoords', 'transform', and 'calibrate' in IRAF.
+2) sensfunction.py needs to be improved to allow deletion of points.

+3) the equivalent of 'transform' in IRAF that produces a rectified 2d spectrum.

-3) implementation of optimal extraction (ala Keith Horne).
+4) implementation of optimal extraction (ala Keith Horne).

-4) implementation of output noise-spectrum.
+5) implementation of output noise-spectrum.